manala/website/content/deployment/features.md

 ---
 type:               "deployment"
-title:              "Getting started"
+title:              "Features"
 date:               "2017-06-10"
 publishdate:        "2017-06-10"
 draft:              true
-slug:               "getting-started"
+slug:               "features"
-description:        "Remote server automation and deployment tool - Getting started."
+description:        "Remote server automation and deployment tool - Features."

 author_username:    "gfaivre"
 ---

-## Getting Started

-To get up and running you will need the following:
+# Features

+There are many ways to automate deployments, from simple rsync bash scripts to complex containerized toolchains.
+The main goal here is to reproduce what you are doing manually over SSH, the difference being it's repeatable and scalable.

+Some of the features:

+- Specifity: Event if Manala deploy role, almost out of the box, can put you code on your server/container your project will have is own needs end configuration steps requirements.
+It's why you can easily define tasks to run when deploying.
-- Ansible 2.+
+- Multiple stages:
-- Remote ssh access on the target server
+You just need to define your global configuration once and make custom configurations for environments like domain names or IP adresses.
+- Community: Manala is an open source project build on top on Ansible, it's easily extensible and technology agnostic, meaning you can deploy whatever you want, Wordpress, Symfony, RoR or Laravel applications.
+- Simplicity: Basicaly it's juste SSH and automation (Ansible), if you are familiar with command line and SSH instructions it will perfectly feat to your needs.

 ## Preparing your project

 For this example we'll used a PHP/Symfony project.
 Depending if you are already using the manala project or just want a deployment solution, you should have (or create) a directory named `manala`.

-You should have an arboresence similar to:
+You should have an arborescence similar to:

 ```
 ├── Jenkinsfile